Text: 2 Timothy 3:1-5,13-17; Psalm 119:105-112

 Click link to open and play in browser; right-click to save.
 Sermon audio is also accessible as a free podcast in iTunes.
 Search for "Good Shepherd Sermons" or "Robert Austell."

-This "manuscript" represents an early draft of the sermon, not used in the service.
+This "manuscript" represents an early draft of the sermon.
+Some weeks the spoken version varies more than others from the early manuscript.
 Nevertheless, if you'd prefer to read than to listen, this is provided for that purpose.

 The verses we heard this morning were written by the Apostle Paul.
 He was writing to a young friend of his named Timothy.
 Timothy was a student or disciple of Paul.
 He was younger in the faith, a non-Jewish “Godfearer,” and an eager follower of Jesus Christ.